JorisJamers/cloud-native-track-kubernetes/lab-09/README.md

   capacity:
     storage: 1Gi
   accessModes:
-    - ReadWriteOnce
+    - ReadOnlyMany
   hostPath:
-    path: "/mnt/data"
+    path: "/mnt/data/images"
 ```

 You can now create the persistent volume with the kubectl command.
 It will look
 like this.

 ```
-kubectl apply -f pv-lab-09.yaml -n lab-09
+kubectl apply -f lab-09-pv.yml

+persistentvolume "lab-09-volume" created
 ```

 At this point the persistent volume is created.
 Be sure that it its by using the
 get command.

 ```
-kubectl get pv -n lab-09
+kubectl get pv

+NAME            CAPACITY   ACCESSMODES   RECLAIMPOLICY   STATUS      CLAIM     STORAGECLASS   REASON    AGE lab-09-volume   1Gi        ROX           Retain          Available             manual                   23s
 ```

 ## Task 3 : Claim a persistent Volume

-Now we need to create the claim.
-This way we can bind the persistent volume
+Now we need to create the claim for this persistent volume.
+This way we can bind
-claim to a deployment.
-First we need to create the file `pv-claim-lab-09.yaml`
+the persistent volume claim to a deployment.
+First we need to create the file
-with the following content.
+`lab-09-pvc.yml` with the following content.

 ```
 kind: PersistentVolumeClaim